On-Demand App Development Guide for Startups to Rule the Crowded App Market

 While the on-demand economy was earlier restricted primarily to on-demand ride-hailing businesses, today it has become a part of a number of sectors: food delivery, at-home services, legal and healthcare consultation, amongst others.
 The result of this expansion is that the on-demand economy has today become a revenue and funding magnet.
 It is safe to say that the on-demand economy is reshaping the whole world around us.

 While the expansion is good for the economy, it comes tagged with a prominent challenge for businesses – high competition.

-This article cum mini guide is for every entrepreneur who is brave enough to start their business in a crowded market.
+This article cum mini-guide is for every entrepreneur who is brave enough to start their business in a crowded market.
 A guide on how to start an on-demand business.

-Easy Payment – Another factor that attracts users towards on-demand services is the fact that they offer a very easy mode of payment happening mostly over the app screen within a few clicks.
+Another factor that attracts users towards on-demand services is the fact that they offer a very easy mode of payment happening mostly over the app screen within a few clicks.

-Even though these four reasons are the main ones acting as the driving force of the on-demand economy’s demand, the one that has given the industry a major push is a changed consumer behavior which acts on ease and convenience.
+Even though these four reasons are the main ones acting as the driving force of the on-demand economy’s demand, the one that has given the industry a major push is a changed consumer behavior that acts on ease and convenience.